Emerald-Jayde/shoe-store/README.md

 * Implement the ability to create/add/delete a Store/Shoe Model
 * Allow Admin to edit the LOW_STOCK/HIGH_STOCK value
 * Execute shoe transfer
+* Show for each shoe model, which stores sell the most and the least

 Analytics: